10 Polite Habits That Restaurant Staffers Secretly Dislike

 Over-chatting with the hostess or server

 Of course, we want to be friendly, but if the place is packed, consider keeping the personal questions to a minimum.
 A genuine smile and a good tip go a long way in making someone feel appreciated.
+Watch out for these signs that you’re actually too polite.

 Ordering in a language you really don’t know